 - Job Retention: ESOP-owned companies are much less likely to participate in layoffs, even during recessions, than their peers

-- Flexibility: ESOP transactions permit the owner to sell all or part of the business and, desired, if remain involved in the business following the sale to an ESOP
+- Flexibility: ESOP transactions permit the owner to sell all or part of the business and, if desired, remain involved in the business following the sale to an ESOP

 - Tax-Efficiency: There are a variety of tax benefits that can make an ESOP transaction economically valuable to the former owner, the company and the employees